Francisco Álvarez (baseball): 2024

 On April 20, 2024, Álvarez was placed on the 15-day injured list with a left thumb sprain following a stumble while rounding first base in a game against the Los Angeles Dodgers.
 Later that day, it was announced that he had torn a ligament in his left thumb and would need surgery.
-An eight–week recovery timetable was given for his return.
+An eight-week recovery timetable was given for his return.
 On May 28, five and a half weeks after tearing the ligament, it was announced Álvarez would begin his rehab assignment with the Double-A Binghamton Rumble Ponies.
 On June 4, Álvarez caught all nine innings of the High-A Brooklyn Cyclones' first full no-hitter in franchise history.
 The Mets activated Álvarez from the injured list on June 11 after Tomás Nido was designated for assignment.

 On August 19, during a game against the Baltimore Orioles, Álvarez hit his first career walk-off home run, off of pitcher Seranthony Domínguez.
 At 22-years-old, he became the 3rd youngest player in Mets history to accomplish the feat.
-On September 13, Álvarez recorded the 100th RBI of his career on a three run home run hit off of Aaron Nola of the Philadelphia Phillies. Álvarez played in 100 games for the Mets in 2024, batting .237/.307/.403 with 11 home runs and 47 RBI.
+On September 13, Álvarez recorded the 100th RBI of his career on a three-run home run off of Aaron Nola of the Philadelphia Phillies. Álvarez played in 100 games for the Mets in 2024, batting .237/.307/.403 (.710 OPS) with 11 home runs and 47 RBI.

 On October 2, Álvarez recorded the first postseason RBI of his career, a single off of Frankie Montas to score Starling Marte in Game 2 of the NL Wild Card Series against the Milwaukee Brewers.
-After playing poorly in the NL Division Series, Álvarez hit to a .412 average with seven hits, three runs, and 2 RBI across six games of the NL Championship Series against the Los Angeles Dodgers.
-Across 13 games of the 2024 postseason Álvarez batted .256/.298/.279 with 11 hits, four runs scored, and three RBI.
+After playing poorly in the NL Division Series, Álvarez batted .412 with seven hits, three runs, and 2 RBI across six games of the NL Championship Series against the Los Angeles Dodgers.
+Across 13 games of the 2024 postseason, Álvarez batted .256/.298/.279 (.577 OPS) with no home runs, 11 hits, one double, 4 runs scored, and 3 RBI.

 2025

 On March 8, 2025, Álvarez fractured his left hamate bone during live batting practice.
 He was subsequently ruled out for 6–8 weeks after surgery was deemed necessary.
 On April 24, the Mets activated Álvarez and made his season debut the next day against the Washington Nationals.
 In his debut, he went 1-for-4 with no walks and a strikeout in a 5–4 loss.
 Alvarez was demoted to the minors on June 22, amidst both offensive and defensive struggles.

 After hitting to a .299 average with 11 home runs across 19 Triple-A games, Álvarez returned to the Mets lineup on July 21.
-In his debut, he went 2-for-4 with a double and scored the game-tying run in a 7–5 victory over the Los Angeles Angels. Álvarez played in 76 games for the Mets in 2025, batting .256/.339/.447 (all career-bests) with 11 home runs and 32 RBI.
+In his debut, he went 2-for-4 with a double and scored the game-tying run in a 7–5 victory over the Los Angeles Angels. Álvarez played in 76 games for the Mets in 2025, batting .256/.339/.447 (.787 OPS), all career-bests, with 11 home runs and 32 RBI.
+On September 29, it was announced that Álvarez would require surgery to repair the ulnar collateral ligament in his right thumb.